modula3/cm3/m3-sys/m3cc/gcc/gcc/config/c4x/c4x.md

  "stf\\t%1,*%0++\\n\\tstf\\t%2,*%0++")

-; The following two peepholes remove an unecessary load ; often found at the end of a function.
-These peepholes ; could be generalised to other binary operators.
+; The following two peepholes remove an unnecessary load ; often found at the end of a function.
+These peepholes ; could be generalized to other binary operators.
 They shouldn't ; be required if we run a post reload mop-up pass.
 (define_peephole
  [(parallel [(set (match_operand:QF 0 "ext_reg_operand" "")